 The money spent to streamline the hunt for the best candidates is a strategic investment that can help keep talent management cost-effective while yielding a high return.

 For small to medium-sized firms in professional services, there is no one-size-fits-all solution to the talent shortage.
-But our spotlight, “Finders Keepers: How Up-to-Date HR Tech Helps Win the War for Talent,” shows how the right technology is critical to your success in finding — and keeping — top talent.
+But our Spotlight, “Finders Keepers: How Up-to-Date HR Tech Helps Win the Battle for Talent,” shows how the right technology is critical to your success in finding — and keeping — top talent.

 Many of the top professional services firms utilize an applicant tracking system to help them recruit, evaluate, and hire.